EEGKit/openvibe-sdk/plugins/processing/tools/doc/boxes/Doc_BoxAlgorithm_ExternalProcessing.rst

 Launch third party program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 If true, the box will attempt to start the external program automatically.
+We advise to use this mode in production.

 If this setting is false, then the box will stop
 during the initialize step and wait for the external program to connect during the time speficied by the Connection Timeout setting.

+This mode is useful during development, since it allows to run the program manually and check the console.

 Executable path
 ~~~~~~~~~~~~~~~

 Path to the executable to run.
 This parameter is only used if the first parameter is activated.

-Example: OpenViBE SDK comes with two example programs, one can be found in ${Path_Bin}/sdk-examples-communication-client-filter
+Example: OpenViBE SDK comes with two example programs, one can be found in ``${Path_Bin}/sdk-examples-communication-client-filter``

-Example: In the case you want to run a Python script on Windows, the program you are running is python, e.g: C:/Python35/python.exe
+Example: In the case you want to run a Python script on Windows, the program you are running is python, e.g: ``C:/Python35/python.exe``

 Arguments
 ~~~~~~~~~